bsssssss/tidal.nvim/NOTES.md

 ## Pattern highlighting

-We receive osc messages from tidal that look like this:
+We receive osc messages from tidal's `OSCContext` stream that look like this

 ```lua
 {